 The dangers of free VPNs: here’s what you should know

-Some shady free VPNs also tend to engage in fraud.
-They do this by taking the data they collect from you and selling it on the black markets of the dark web.
+- Fraud.
+Some shady free VPNs collect your data and sell it on black markets.
 This can result in not only fraud, but also identity theft, data breaches, and worse.
 It pays to be extra careful when choosing which free VPN to use, so make sure to stay away from the less-known brands.

 Risk-free VPN trials: when free just doesn’t cut it anymore